• Skip to main content

 Are you short on time and need a dessert that is so moist and creamy?
 These mint cheesecake brownies can be made the day before and taste great cold or at room temperature.
 Plus you get the bonus of them being so pretty with the swirled mint and delicious cream cheese running through them.

 When I need to bring a homemade dessert that is NOT completely 100% made from scratch, this is one of my go-to recipes.
-Adding extra ingredients along with the box mix gives it a whole new taste.
+Adding a few extra ingredients along with the box mix gives it a whole new taste.

 Plus, who can go wrong with cheesecake in the mix?
-After they are cooled, you place them individually wrapped in the freezer and take them out AS NEEDED.
+After they are cooled, you can place them individually wrapped in the freezer and take them out AS NEEDED.
 They thaw quickly and are always fresh.

 Ingredients